OnionIoT/Onion-Docs/Omega2/Projects/iot/smart-plant-part4.md

 ### Ingredients

-We'll need all of the same materials as in the previous part:
+We'll need all of the same materials as in the previous parts:

 1. Onion Omega2 or Omega2+
 1. Arduino Dock 2